 In the last 10 months, the hype around what can be achieved with digital technology has been incessant, and Eng.
 SEJDAJ is a clear believer that it will have a significant impact not only on Inesing, but on business at large.
 “Digital Technology will bring visibility of Mobile Substations in operation like never before, and by 2020 we will produce the mobile substation which could be monitored 100% from the remote,” he says.
 Eng.
 SEJDAJ adds that, “Operation intelligence, digital mobile substations will make the function simple operation, cheaper and more productive.
 Digital function also has the potential to reduce process costs by 20%, maintenance by 50% and increase correct function by 20%.
 All this requires new skills, new jobs, so our company is creating demand for thinkers and visionaries.”

 INESING has recently announced a deal with Qatar Development Bank and Abuissa Holding to jointly invest up to $30 million in the country, which will explore alternative ways of production of digital mobile substations locally.
-Inesing has also recently met with a range of world leaders, including Iranian prime minister, Greece prime minister and Kosovo vice prime minister to explore various trade issues and business opportunities.
+Inesing has also recently met with a range of world leaders, including Iraq prime minister, Greece prime minister and Kosovo vice prime minister to explore various trade issues and business opportunities.
 In Serbia, meanwhile, Inesing signed a contract with the European Bank for reconstruction and development to supply and installation of digital mobile substations with electronic processes, replicating Inesing’s successful model with Iraq Ministry of Electricity.

 Complementing Eng.
 SEJDAJ extensive overseas work with a range of world leaders, INESING has worked to deliver a range of technology products across the globe that can benefit their localised operations in each country.
 The firm has delivered different mobile substations, which allows end users to control from remote complete system.
-Inesing’s efforts to make simple and more efficient operation with mobile substations can also be seen at its delivered digital mobile substations in the Iran, where no staff work on the substations side.
+Inesing’s efforts to make simple and more efficient operation with mobile substations can also be seen at its delivered digital mobile substations in the Iraq, where no staff work on the substations side.
 Instead, they sit in in a control room, using computers to operate the remote-controlled mobile substations.

 While many organisations have made a habit of flaunting their technology ambitions and projects, Inesing technology strategy is set to be one built around necessity, and not by showpiece products or services.
 “We won’t produce nice-to-have technologies,” Eng.
 SEJDAJ says.
 “At the end of the day, we will only go with technologies we can deploy effectively, which will benefit our customers.
 Today, business opportunities come from ideas.
 Problems create ideas, we need IT solutions to solve those problems.”